mkim27/mkim27.github.io/README.md

 # proj-site
-Personal site for CS 464
+This is my personal site for CS 464.
+It contains my assignments as well as a short About me section.

+All icons used in the site are from FontAwesome's free plan.